 When exiting an employer’s Occupational Pension Scheme to take up another job, or if becoming self-employed, important considerations arise regarding your pension scheme benefits.
-This is a guide to help you in choosing the best pension option for your own particular circumstance.
+This is a guide to help you in choosing the most suitable pension option for your own particular circumstances.

 Exiting an Occupational Pension Scheme

-1. Leave your benefits in your existing pension arrangement.
+- Leave your benefits in your existing pension arrangement

-2. Transferring your benefits to a new pension plan.
+- Transfer your benefits to a new pension plan

-3. Taking a refund of contributions in limited circumstances.
+- Take a refund of contributions in limited circumstances

 1. Leaving Benefits Preserved

 Membership of an occupational pension scheme ceases when you leave that employment.
-If you have more than two years’ qualifying service, which normally means two years in the scheme as a member for pension purposes, one option is to leave your benefit in the scheme, until you retire (known as a deferred or preserved benefit).
+If you have more than two years’ qualifying service (normally meaning two years as a member for pension purposes), one option is to leave your benefit in the scheme until retirement (known as a deferred or preserved benefit).

-Assuming the company pension scheme is not being wound up, doing so will mean that your pension pot will continue to be invested, but usually in a default fund.
+Assuming the company pension scheme is not being wound up, doing so will mean that your pension pot will usually remain invested in line with your existing fund choice or scheme default strategy.

 Defined Contribution Schemes:

-For DC Schemes the preserved benefit will be based on the value of the contributions paid to the scheme by the employee and employer on behalf of that member.
+For DC schemes, the preserved benefit will be based on the value of the contributions paid to the scheme by the employee and employer on behalf of that member, along with investment performance.

 Defined Benefit Schemes:

-For DB Schemes the employee’s entitlement will be based on the scheme rules, but with benefits relating to both final pensionable salary and pension scheme service.
+For DB schemes, the employee’s entitlement will be based on the scheme rules, typically reflecting final pensionable salary and pensionable service.

 2. Transferring Benefits